W01fw00d/cooking-with-amateurs/README.md

 ## Technical discusion

+- Mobile-First Design: App is always designed, implemented and tested in Mobile Devices Screens first (Cypress tests run in Mobile Screen by default).

 - A pre-commit has been added to this repository to help maintain a coherent code style, even if new developers were added to this project in the future.

 - Literals are not hardcoded but instead passed down to components by props in order to implement a multilanguage support system in the future.